ungoogled-software/ungoogled-chromium/README.md

 ## Contributing, Reporting, Contacting

+Contributions are welcome!

+The [Issue Tracker](//github.com/Eloston/ungoogled-chromium/issues) is the main area for development activity.
+It tracks problems, suggestions, and questions.
+Issues marked with the `help wanted` tag are changes that needs discussion or assistance.

-Use the [Issue Tracker](//github.com/Eloston/ungoogled-chromium/issues) for problems, suggestions, and questions.
-There is also a [Gitter chat room](https://gitter.im/ungoogled-software/Lobby) for those who want a real-time discussion.
+There is also a [Gitter chat room](https://gitter.im/ungoogled-software/Lobby) for real-time discussion.

-Contributions of many kinds are welcome!
 For pull requests, please read the guidelines below first.
-Additionally, issues marked with the `help wanted` tag are changes that needs discussion or assistance.

 ### Pull request guidelines